Cosmetic Procedures, Birthmarks, and Other Abnormal Skin Pigmentation

 Some hemangiomas may be near the eye, nose, lips or genitalia.
-Hemangiomas in these sensitive areas need to be treated so that they don’t interfere with seeing, breathing, eating, or defecating.
+Hemangiomas in these sensitive areas sometimes need to be treated so that they don’t interfere with seeing, breathing, eating, or defecating.
 These hemangiomas can also break down or ulcerate easily, becoming very painful.
-Reasons to treat hemangioma include problems with functions (such as sight, eating, hearing, or defecation), ulceration, or pain.
+Reasons to treat a hemangioma include problems with functions (such as sight, eating, hearing, or defecation), ulceration, or pain.
 Hemangiomas can be treated in different ways, each of which carries its own risks.

 Corticosteroid medication, which can be injected or taken orally, is one option for treating hemangiomas.
 Risks associated with corticosteroid medication include high blood pressure, high blood sugar, poor growth, or cataracts.
 If corticosteroids fail, there are other medications such as propranolol that may be an option.

 Certain hemangiomas can also be treated with lasers to stop them from growing.
-Risks associated with that treatment include ulceration and scarring.
+Risks associated with that treatment include pain, ulceration and scarring.

 In some cases, a hemangioma can also be removed with surgery.
 Other times, a combination of these approaches is the most beneficial treatment.

 Port-wine stains are caused by abnormal development of blood vessels (capillaries) and last a lifetime.
-The port-wine stain (also known as nevus flammeus) appears as a flat, pink, red or purple mark, and can occur on the face, trunk, arms, or legs.
+The port-wine stain (also known as nevus flammeus) appears as a flat, pink, red or purple mark, and can occur on the head, trunk, arms, or legs.